julian-klode/lingolang/docs/abstract-interpreter.md

 	return st, owner, deps
 }
 ```

+[^lhs-expression]: While the abstract syntax tree just has expressions in general on the left-hand side of an assignment, only certain expressions are allowed in practice (variables, indexing, field access, pointer dereference, wildcard).

 The code handling defining or assigning the permission of the lhs first handles the underscore case, and then handles the define or assign:
 ```go